 B. Funding for two to four-year research projects

-For this type of project, the Foundation will only consider applications from younger researchers whose activities are in a development phase.
-When prioritizing applications, emphasis will be placed on scientific quality, but the project’s potential to promote the formation and development of a robust research environment at the university or college in question may also be considered.
+For this type of project, the Foundation will give priority to applications from younger researchers whose activities are in a development phase.
+When prioritising applications, emphasis will be placed on scientific quality, but the project’s potential to promote the formation and development of a robust research environment at the university or college in question may also be considered.
 The application must specify whether the project is included in or related to a larger project.
 The Foundation may transfer applications for two-year funding to one-year funding as per A above.

 Applications must comply with the template for one-year research funding (see below).